ulixee/hero/website/docs/Plugins/CorePlugins.md

 ## Instance Method Hooks
-All the following methods are optional.
-Add them to your plugin as desired.
+The following methods are optional.
+Add them to your plugin as needed.

 ### configure<em>(config)</em>